 FQ Antibiotics and Peripheral Neuropathy

 Far too often, the pharmaceutical industry puts profit ahead of patient interests, disregarding the safety concerns because of the enormous sales that “blockbuster” drugs and medical devices can generate.
 At Heygood, Orr & Pearson, we believe that when the actions of pharmaceutical companies and medical devices manufacturers jeopardize the safety or health of patients, they should be held accountable for their actions in a court of law.
-Our lawyers have amassed years of trial experience on behalf of our clients, and will work diligently to ensure that you receive the best possible representation in your case.

 For more information about filing a lawsuit involving peripheral neuropathy caused by FQ antibiotics, contact the lawyers at Heygood, Orr & Pearson to receive a free legal consultation.
 You can reach us by calling toll-free at 1-877-446-9001, or by following the link to our free case evaluation form and answering a few simple questions about your situation.